DarkGeekMS/Retratista/README.md

 Retratista is a web-based application that enables the user to generate and manipulate a realistic human face from bare description.

-For further details about our experimentation, refer to [portrait-synthesis-from-speech](https://github.com/DarkGeekMS/portrait-synthesis-from-speech).
+For further details about our experimentation, refer to our [paper](https://arxiv.org/abs/2204.07924) and experiments repo [portrait-synthesis-from-speech](https://github.com/DarkGeekMS/portrait-synthesis-from-speech).

 ## System Workflow